Anna Karenina Part 1, Chapter 1 Summary

-Similarly, Anna Karenina's full name is Anna Arkadyevna Karenina.
-Anna is her given name, her father's name is Arkady (so, Arkady-evna; which makes sense, since she and Oblonsky are siblings) and Karenina is her married last name, with an "a" attached because she is a woman.
-Complex, we know, but sometimes in the novel you might see characters using both the first name and patronymic, and we wanted to get our explanation out there before things get too confusing.]
+It's a little different for women: Anna Karenina's full name is Anna Arkadyevna Karenina.
+Anna is her given name, her father's name is Arkady (so, Arkady-evna; which makes sense, since she and Oblonsky are siblings) and Karenina is her married last name, with an "a" attached because she's a woman.
+Complex, we know, but sometimes in the novel you might see characters using both the first name and patronymic, and we wanted to get our explanation out there before things get too confusing.

 - We start with the famous first line: "Happy families are all alike; every unhappy family is unhappy in its own way."
-This, along with Moby-Dick's "Call me Ishmael" and Pride and Prejudice's "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife," is among the best-known first lines of any literature.
+This—along with Moby-Dick's "Call me Ishmael" and Pride and Prejudice's "It is a truth universally acknowledged that a single man in possession of a good fortune must be in want of a wife"— is one of the best-known first lines ever.

 - Everything is a mess in the Oblonsky household: Stephen Arkadyevich (a.k.a.
 Oblonsky, a.k.a.
 Stiva to his friends) has been having an affair with a French governess, and the novel opens with his wife having just found out about it.

 - His wife, Dolly, is seriously unhappy, and the entire household is a mess.

 - The third day after the news breaks, Oblonsky wakes up in his study, which we're guessing is currently doubling as the proverbial doghouse.

 - He's just had a great dream, but then he remembers why he's not sleeping in his own room.